crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 - Return a 202, indicating the reply will be written to one of any pre-existing SSE stream

 To end the session, the client may or may not send a `DELETE /mcp` with the header `mcp-session-id=1234`.
-The server must maintain state with no clear way to know when the client has abandoned the session unless the client nicely and ends it properly.
+The server must maintain state with no clear way to know when the client has abandoned the session unless the client nicely ends it properly.

 ### What Are the Implications for SSE Mode?

 This is such a problematic design that I don't know where to begin.

 While some key features of SSE mode are undocumented, it's fairly straightforward once you reverse-engineer it.
-But this still puts a huge and unnecessary burden on the server implementation, which needs to "join" connections cross calls.
+But this still puts a huge and unnecessary burden on the server implementation, which needs to "join" connections across calls.
 Doing anything real will pretty much force you to use a message queue to reply to any request.
-Eg. Running the server in any redundant way will mean that the SSE stream might come from one server to the client, while the requests are being sent to complete different server.
+E.g., running the server in any redundant way will mean that the SSE stream might come from one server to the client, while the requests are being sent to a completely different server.

 ### What Are the Implications for "Streamable HTTP"?

 The **Streamable HTTP** approach takes it to another level with a host of security concerns and obfuscated control flow.
-While keeping all the bad parts from SSE mode, since Streamable HTTP seems to be more of a super-set of confusion over SSE mode.
+While keeping all the bad parts from SSE mode, Streamable HTTP seems to be more of a super-set of confusion over SSE mode.

-In terms of implementation I have just scratched the surface, but from what i understand in the docs...
+In terms of implementation I have just scratched the surface, but from what I understand in the docs...

-**A new session can be created in 3 ways**
+**A new session can be created in 3 ways:**

 - An empty `GET` request
 - An empty `POST` request